 Look at solar options for inside and out.
 Solar panels can be placed in windows.

 You may be surprised how many festive things you have in your home year-round.
 Green or red hand towels in the bathroom?
 They would be great in the kitchen.

 Green, red, and gold anything can spice up a room.
 Old ribbons can create a wreath.
 Green and red toys and bobbles in a glass vase can give a playful mood to the scheme and replace the need to go buy bulbs to put in that vase.

 Red berry scented candles do just fine mix in with the cinnamon so popular during the holidays and when not lit you would never guess they do not match.
 Have fun and don’t be afraid to mix things up.

 Have fun and get creative

 A little paint can give anything a new feel.
-Fabric paint on cheap flour sack towels can make great, hand towels, dish towels, decorations on your table, and two sewn together died can give a whole new look to a throw pillow and returning it back to normal is as easy as pie.
+Fabric paint on cheap flour sack towels can make great, hand towels, dish towels, and decorations on your table, and two sewn-together died can give a whole new look to a throw pillow, and returning it back to normal is as easy as pie.
 Try simple crafts to give something a new look or feel.

 When you get bored with what you have traded it for new.
 Last year’s decorations may be just the fit for your neighbor this year.
 Check sales and the local dollar store for great deals on a few new things rather than a complete overhaul.
 Ask around, after all, you never know who will have something to trade.